The Church Laws of Fast and Abstinence

 Rules of Fast

-All the days of Lent up till noon on Holy Saturday, Ember Days, the Vigils of Pentecost, the Immaculate Conception, Christmas, and All Saints.
+- The days of fast are the weekdays of Lent including Holy Saturday, the Ember Days, the Vigils of Pentecost, the Immaculate Conception, and Christmas.

 - On days of fast, only one full meal is allowed.
 Two other meatless meals, sufficient to maintain strength, may be taken according to one’s needs; but together they should not equal another full meal.